kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	K. Umbilical hernia

 ### Q15
 A 58-year-old man with previous laparotomy for diverticular disease develops a hernia at the lower end of his midline scar.
 The hernia becomes irreducible and he presents to A&E with severe pain.
-At operation the contents of the hernia show a strangulated Meckel's diverticulum.
+At operation the contents of the hernia show a strangulated *Meckel's diverticulum*.
-#### Answer:
+#### Answer: D. Littre's hernia - ?

 ### Q16
 A 52-year-old woman presents with a tender swelling in the left groin.
-Examination reveals that this is irreducible with a cough impulse, and lies below and lateral to the pubic tubercle.
+Examination reveals that this is irreducible with a cough impulse, and lies *below and lateral* to the pubic tubercle.
-#### Answer:
+#### Answer: B. Femoral hernia - ?

 ### Q17
 A 28-year-old man presents with a groin swelling, which is easily reducible and has a cough impulse.
-On standing, the hernia descends into the scrotum.
-Reducing the hernia and placing pressure 1 cm above the midpoint of the inguinal ligament prevents the hernia from reappearing.
+On standing, the *hernia descends into the scrotum*.
+Reducing the hernia and placing pressure 1 cm above the *midpoint of the inguinal ligament* prevents the hernia from reappearing.
-#### Answer:
+#### Answer: C. Indirect inguinal hernia - ?

 ### Q18
-A 78-year-old man presents with a reducible mass just superior to the right iliac crest.
+A 78-year-old man presents with a reducible mass just superior to the *right iliac crest*.
-#### Answer:
+#### Answer: H. Maydl's hernia - ?

 ### Q19
 A 78-year-old man with a past history of chronic obstructive pulmonary disease (COPD) presents with a swelling that is protruding through the linea alba, adjacent to the umbilical cicatrix.
-#### Answer:
+#### Answer: K. Umbilical hernia - ?

 ### Q20
 A 44-year-old woman with a 3-month history of an aching lump is seen in clinic.
 There is a swelling protruding through the bands of the internal oblique at the level of the line of Douglas.
-#### Answer:
+#### Answer: G. Spigelian hernia - ?

 ### Q21
 A 52-year-old man presents with a painful, irreducible lump, which contains the antimesenteric border of the bowel.
-#### Answer:
+#### Answer: J. Richter's hernia - ?

 Q22-25: Theme: Bone Tumours